Online Convex Optimization Using Coordinate Descent Algorithms: Regret bounds for online coordinate descent algorithms with deterministic coordinate selection rules

 \begin{remark} Note that in Theorem \ref{T6-Ch4}, we introduce an upper bound that depends on the number of components $P$ which increases to $\infty$ as $B_3$ decreases to $0$.
-This is mainly a result of conservatism introduced in the derivation of (\ref{statebounds-alg3}) using (\ref{Lybounds-alg2}).
-Regret bounds established in Theorems \ref{T7-Ch4} and \ref{T8-Ch4} that will be given later remove the need of requiring $P$ being sufficiently small if additional updates are performed at each time. \end{remark}
+This is mainly a result of conservatism introduced in the derivation of \eqref{statebounds-alg3}.
+However, we manage to improve the regret bound in Theorem \ref{T4-Ch4} from $O(C_T)$ to $O(C_{T,2})$ following the discussion in Remark \ref{remark-C_T_2}.
+The bound is also valid for unconstrained OCO problems that are not covered by Theorem \ref{T1-Ch4}-\ref{T4-Ch4}. \end{remark}

 The following two theorems give dynamic regret bounds without assuming an upper bound on the number of components $P$.
 However, at each time $t$, potentially multiple offline steps are needed to guarantee desirable regret bounds.